 Erin graduated from Memorial University with a degree in Biochemistry before entering the workforce.
 She has a diverse background, working as a field biologist everywhere from remote northern Newfoundland to a deserted island in the Bering Sea.
 Erin now works as a laboratory instructor in the Department of Biology at Mount Allison.
 Here, she has developed

 In her free time, Erin enjoys staying fit (she recently became a certified personal trainer), gardening, running, hiking and camping.
 Erin also believes that it is important to give back to her community, she has served as a chair person on several fundraising committees and has recently started developing workshops to help women become more independent in the wilderness.

-BScH in Life Sciences, studying Medicine at Queens
+BScH in Life Sciences, studying Medicine at University of Toronto

 Justin is best described as an adventurer and explorer, always eager to learn more about the world.
 He is an avid traveller (spending each summer either across the country or across the globe), loves to get outside, and can’t live without his daily cup of coffee.
 Justin completed his BScH in Life Sciences, at Queen’s University and is currently studying Medicine at the University of Toronto.
 He enjoys many laughs, off-key singing and taking a ridiculous amount of photos.

 First attending Shad at UBC in 2013, Justin truly believes in everything that Shad is.
 Passionate about empowering tomorrow’s youth, Justin returned to UBC as a Program Assistant in 2017, and just couldn’t get enough.
 He helped launch Shad Mount Allison in 2018, and is ecstatic to once again be returning to the phenomenal magic that is Shad MtA.